Verified AI summary ◀▼

 - Forecasted allowance limit reach date calculation metrics:

-When you’re on track to use your allowance
+If you're on track to stay within your allowance, you'll see: